adzerk-oss/S3DatadogLambda/README.md

 Then, deploy the zip file in `target/` to Amazon.

-Finally, in the S3 interface, send Put events to the deployed lambda function.
+Finally, in the S3 interface, wire events to the deployed lambda function.